Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 Multicomputer communication refers to the process of information transmission and exchange between multiple computers or nodes in a network.

 The ROS-based intermediate piece is DDS.
-In the same network, the distributed communication can be implemented by using the domain DDS’s ID mechanics (ROS_DOMAIN_ID).
+In the same network, the distributed communication can be implemented by using the domain DDS's ID mechanics (ROS_DOMAIN_ID).
 The general progress: before starting nodes, the value of domain ID can be set.
 If different nodes have the same domain ID, they can freely discover and communicate with each other.
 Conversely, if the domain ID values are different, communication cannot be established.
 By default, all nodes use a domain ID of 0 at startup.
 In other words, as long as you ensure that they are in the same network, no configuration is required, and nodes on different ROS2 devices can achieve distributed communication.

 The distributed communication has extensive application scenarios such as autonomous vehicle formations, drone formations, remote control, and so on.
 The interaction of these data relies on distributed communication.